BabylonJS/Documentation/content/How_To/contribute/contribute_to_documentation.md

 This will make a copy of the repository, but on your account.

-Click on _Clone or download_ button, and _Open in Desktop_:
+Click on the _Clone or download_ button, and _Open in Desktop_:

 ![open locally](/img/contribute/documentation/further-open-desktop.png)

 Github Desktop will be opened and ask you where you want to save your fork.

-When the files are downloaded, open a command in this repo.
-It can be done quickly using Github Desktop menu:
+When the files are downloaded, open a terminal/command prompt in this repo.
+It can be done quickly using the Github Desktop menu:

 ![powershell](/img/contribute/documentation/further-powershell.png)

 (_you may have_ Open in Command _rather than_ Open in PowerShell _, that's not a big deal_)

 You need 'yarn' installed.
-For further information about yarn you can go to the [yarn installation guide](https://yarnpkg.com/getting-started/install).
+For further information about yarn, you can go to the [yarn installation guide](https://yarnpkg.com/getting-started/install).

-After installing yarn type `yarn install`, press enter and wait the operation to be done.
+After installing yarn, type `yarn install`, press <kbd>enter</kbd>, and wait for the operation to finish.

-This fork operation has to be done only once.
+This fork operation only has to be done once.
 You're now able to run locally the documentation by following the next section.

 ### Running and editing the doc locally